UVgur/PPMTool/README.md

 # PPMTool
-This project provide a 'Personal Project Management tool', which allowes the USER to add a Project list, add comments regarding each project, and even assign Project Tasks to each project, stateing Priority and ststus of those ProjectTasks.
+This project provide a 'Personal Project Management tool', which allowes the USER to add a Project list, add comments regarding each project, and even assign Project Tasks to each project - stateing Priority and Status of those ProjectTasks.
     each USER can *only* access his OWN projectS(!)

     Full stack Personal Project Management Tool application